radareorg/radare2/COMMUNITY.md

 connected by common interests, which are radare2 and software reverse engineering in general.

-This does not limit the conversations in our discord, telegram, and IRC-channel to these topics.
-Of course, you can also talk about other things **in the side channel**.
+This does not limit to the conversations in our official chat servers, you can also talk about other things **in the side channel**.

-We urge you to respect the personal boundaries of everyone in r2land.
+We urge you to respect the personal boundaries of each member in r2land.

 ## What we don't want to see

 We don't want any form of hate or personal attacks in this community.

-We understand. that people make mistakes and sometimes don't even know what they're saying/doing.
+We understand that people make mistakes and sometimes don't even know what they're saying/doing.
 This is no excuse for intentional harassment, discriminatory, and abusive behavior.

 ## What we explicitly tolerate

-Mild forms of trolling and non-discriminatory profanity is ok with us.
+Mild forms of trolling and non-discriminatory profanity is OK with us.
-Interact with each other as you'd interact with a friend, and it will be fine.
+Interact with each other as you'd interact with a friend, and it will be well.

 ## Rule enforcement?